microchip-pic-avr-examples/pic18f47q10-adcc-rgb-led-control-using-touch-sensors/README.md

 1. After making the above hardware connections, power on the board with micro USB cable.

 2. Build demo firmware and load the generated hex file onto the PIC18F47Q10 MCU.
-When the demo firmware is loaded, red LEDs are turned on with lowest brightness.
+When the demo firmware is loaded, LEDs of touch buttons are turned ON .

 <p align="center">
   <img width=auto height=auto src="images/intialsetup.png">